ARTICLE I: NAME

 b.
 The terms of the Secretary, Treasurer, and the Regional Representatives shall be two years.
 The Regional Representatives shall serve alternating terms such that if there are two representatives from the region one will be the incumbent and the other will be newly elected.
 The Secretary shall be elected in odd numbered years; the Treasurer, in even numbered years.
 The Treasurer shall be bonded by a recognized bonding agency in an amount to be established by the Executive Committee.

 c.
-No officer shall be eligible to serve consecutive terms in the same office.
+No officer shall be eligible to serve consecutive terms in the same office, unless the executive board deems extesnion of a term necessary due to extenuating circumstances.

 Section 4.
 In case the office of President becomes vacant, the President-Elect shall assume that office for the remainder of the unexpired term.